aleph-im/aleph-docs/docs/computing/code_to_execute/upload.md

 ## Conclusion

 Uploading your code to our platform is a straightforward process designed to be as smooth and user-friendly as possible.
 By preparing your code according to the guidelines outlined in this document, you'll ensure a seamless integration and a great start to using our services.

-Whether you're working with Python or Node.js, we're excited to see what you'll build!
+We're excited to see what you'll build!